truera/trulens/.azure_pipelines/README.md

 - [Triggers
   documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops)
-  describes how to setup trigers (when a pipeline needs to run).
+  describes how to setup triggers (when a pipeline needs to run).